Lechlade to Newbridge

 Section Overview

-Your walk begins in the attractive market town of Lechlade-on-Thames, a popular mooring point for boats.
-From Halfpenny Bridge, the path heads east along the towpath, soon passing St John’s Lock – the uppermost lock on the navigable Thames.
-This is also where you’ll see the famous stone statue of Old Father Thames, originally sculpted for the Crystal Palace.
+This section begins in the market town of Lechlade-on-Thames, a popular mooring point for boats.
+From Halfpenny Bridge, the path heads east along the towpath, soon passing St John’s Lock, the uppermost lock on the navigable Thames.
+This is also where you’ll see the famous stone statue of Old Father Thames by Rafaelle Monti, originally sculpted for the Crystal Palace in London before it burned down in 1936.

 Shortly after leaving Lechlade, the scenery opens up into peaceful floodplain meadows with views of the wide river and distant tree lines.
-The sense of tranquillity is immediate – it’s one of the quietest sections of the trail, far from towns and main roads.
+This makes for one of the quietest sections of the trail, far from towns and main roads.

 Wildlife and Remote Countryside